MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-1-resources.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Introduction to the Real-Time Intelligence tutorial](tutorial-introduction.md).

-In this part of the tutorial, you'll create an [event house](eventhouse.md) which automatically creates a child KQL database, and enable OneLake availability.
+In this part of the tutorial, you create an [event house](eventhouse.md), which automatically creates a child KQL database, and enable OneLake availability.

 ## Create an event house

 1. Browse to the workspace in which you want to create your tutorial resources.
 1. On the bottom left experience switcher, select **Real-Time Intelligence**.
 1. In the upper left corner, select **+ New > Eventhouse**.
 1. Enter *Tutorial* as the event house name.
-A KQL database will be created simultaneously with the same name.
+A KQL database is created simultaneously with the same name.
 1. Select **Create**.
 When provisioning is complete, the event house **System overview** page is shown.

 ## Turn on OneLake availability